- Start dateSeptember 2018

 - Sufficient prior knowledge and experience of and/or potential in television to be able to successfully complete the programme of study and have an academic or professional background in a relevant subject

-- knowledge and understanding, developed as reflective viewers, of the ways in which television programmes operate (Relevant for applicants without practical experience of programme making)
+- Knowledge and understanding as reflective viewers of the ways in which television programmes operate.
+(Relevant for applicants without practical experience of programme-making)

 Please provide a CV detailing your education, qualifications and any relevant work or voluntary experience.
 If English is not your first language it is important that you also include in your CV details of your most recent English language test score.